To submit an article online, and to check the status of your submission, you need to have an account with International Review of Social Psychology

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-All Article Processing Charges (APCs) for submissions made before June 2017 are currently being paid for by ADRIPS (the "Association pour la Diffusion de la Recherche Internationale en Psychologie Sociale").
-Submissions after this date may be asked to pay the £300 APC.
-This fee covers all publication costs (editorial processes; web hosting; indexing; marketing; archiving; DOI registration etc) and ensures that all of the content is fully open access.
+All Article Processing Charges (APCs) are currently being paid for by ADRIPS (the "Association pour la Diffusion de la Recherche Internationale en Psychologie Sociale").
+This covers all publication costs (editorial processes; web hosting; indexing; marketing; archiving; DOI registration etc) and ensures that all of the content is fully open access.
 This approach maximises the potential readership of publications and allows the journal to be run in a sustainable way.
 For a breakdown of costs, please click here.